adamspanier/Distributed-Systems-Security/Documentation/Milestone3/Progress_Report.md

 ## Progress Report Week of 4/28/2025

 ### Report Overview
-  * Extensive work on final Paper
+  * Extensive work on final paper
   * System measurement
+  * Begin work on final presentation

 ### Outcomes
   * _Paper_
     * Composition of all Sections
+    * Revision of all Sections
   * _System Measurement_
-    * Finalize system measurement and quanitification for data gathering and analysis
+    * Finalize system measurement and quantification for data gathering and analysis
+  * _Final Presentation_
+    * Group member assigned to go through GitHub/paper sections to begin building out the final presentation

 ### Hindrances
   * Time